jsbots/AutoFish/README.md

 **Important!** The bot works only on **Windows 10/11**.

 ## Disclaimer :warning:

-**This small project was developed for educational purposes ONLY, aiming to explore the feasibility of creating a functional gaming bot using web-development technologies.**

 **The software provided should NEVER be used with real-life applications, games, servers etc.**